 With no Marvel Cinematic Universe films released in cinemas 2020 (the first year without a big-screen MCU release since 2008), it’ll be exciting to see how the beloved and enduring Black Widow character kickstarts the next phase of Marvel’s storytelling.
 Could Pugh be anointed as the next generation’s Black Widow?
 Maybe?
 Probably.

-Either way, 29 April next year is your first chance to find out.
+Either way, 8 July is your first chance to find out.